Trivadan/bedelle/README.md

-# bedelle
+# Bedelle
-This is a simple hotel html pages
+This is a simple hotel website html pages.